OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ### Create a slicer

-You can create a slicer on a workbook or worksheet by using the `Workbook.slicers.add` method or `Worksheet.slicers.add` method.
+You can create a slicer in a workbook or worksheet by using the `Workbook.slicers.add` method or `Worksheet.slicers.add` method.
 Doing so adds a slicer to the [SlicerCollection](/javascript/api/excel/excel.slicercollection) of the specified `Workbook` or `Worksheet` object.
 The `SlicerCollection.add` method has three parameters:

 - `slicerSource`: The data source on which the new slicer is based.
 It can be a `PivotTable`, `Table`, or string representing the name or ID of a `PivotTable` or `Table`.
 - `sourceField`: The field in the data source by which to filter.
 It can be a `PivotField`, `TableColumn`, or string representing the name or ID of a `PivotField` or `TableColumn`.